parmentelat/nbhosting/fedora/installation.md

 There are a few settings available for a course; as of this writing:

 * a boolean `autopull` flag; when enabled, nbhosting will pull from git every hour or so;
-* docker image name to use; the default is the coursename, so `flotpython` looks for image `flotpython`; however images are big and tedious to build, so you could want to share another course's image
+* image name to use; the default is the coursename, so `flotpython` looks for image `flotpython`; however images are big and tedious to build, so you could want to share another course's image
 * students that are considered *staff*; corresponding hashes will be ignored when building usage statistics

 By experience, these first 3 settings seem to make more sense on a nbhosting